 The main side-effects from the use of Bupropion are insomnia and dryness of the mouth.
 In addition, this prescription drug can increase the risk of convulsions and is therefore contraindicated for people who are predisposed to this condition.
 A doctor can verify whether this drug is suitable for you before prescribing it.
 Do not forget to tell your doctor if you have any health problems, are taking medications, or are pregnant or breast-feeding.

 Varenicline is a drug that was specially developed for smoking cessation and it acts on “nicotine receptors” in a specific area of the brain.
 During treatment with Varenicline, the dosage is gradually increased over 7 days to eventually be taken twice daily.
 The treatment usually lasts 12 weeks, although it can be extended to 12 additional weeks in some cases.

 Starting treatment before quitting is recommended.
 You must stop smoking 7 to 14 days following the start of treatment.
-Unlike Bupropion, combining Varenicline with a nicotine replacement therapy (e.g., patches) is not recommended.
+As with Bupropion, combining Varenicline with a nicotine replacement therapy (e.g., patches) is possible.

 This drug can cause nausea, insomnia, headache, or constipation.
 It must also be used cautiously by people who have or have had psychiatric problems.
 The doctor who prescribes Varenicline for you will be able to determine if this product is suitable for your state of health.

 It must be explained that before using any oral medication for smoking cessation, you must first consciously think about trying a nicotine replacement therapy, such as nicotine patches, gum, lozenges, inhaler, or spray.

 Please note that product monographs state clearly that these drugs must always be used together with a quit smoking counselling program.
 In other words, you must be seen by a health professional who knows about smoking cessation, can advise you judiciously, and monitor your progress closely!